NateM135/NateM135.github.io/_posts/2020-09-26-htb-tenten.md

 ## Introduction

-HTB Tabby is a linux-based box.
+HTB tenten is a linux-based box.

 Author: ``ch4p``